Wakanda-Packages/wakanda-widgets/README.md

 ## How to request for your add-on repository to be added to this list

-To have your add-on repository (widget, theme, extension or module) added to one of our lists, please follow the below steps:
+To have your add-on widget  repository  added to one of our lists:
-#####ps.
-The procedure is the same for themes, extensions, modules and etc.

-1. Fork the Wakanda-Packages/{wakanda-widgets} to your personal repository (just once)
+1. Fork the Wakanda-Packages/wakanda-widgets repository to your personal account: myUser/wakanda-widgets
-2. Clone the forked repository to your machine (just once)
+2. Clone the myUser/wakanda-widgets repository to your machine
-3. ADD or UPDATE your add-on
+3. ADD or UPDATE your widget (myUsername/myWidget) into the myUser/wakanda-widgets repository
 4. Commit and Push your work
 5. Send a pull request